arthurvaz05/AtendentePro/AtendentePro/README.md

 - **Purpose**: Detect specific topics from user input using keywords
 - **Function**: Analyzes user message against `flow_keywords` to identify clear topic matches
 - **Behavior**:
-  - If topic is clearly identified → Skip to `[VERIFY]` and proceed directly to Interview
+  - If topic is clearly identified → Transfer immediately to Interview Agent
   - If topic is ambiguous → Continue to `[QUESTION]` for topic presentation
 - **Benefit**: Eliminates unnecessary topic enumeration when user intent is clear